GDjkhp/NoobGPT/index.md

 * `-googleai` Google AI is a division of Google dedicated to artificial intelligence.
 * `-petals` Run large language models at home, BitTorrent‑style.
 * `-perplex` Perplexity AI unlocks the power of knowledge with information discovery and sharing.
+* `-groq` The LPU™ Inference Engine by Groq is a hardware and software platform that delivers exceptional compute speed, quality, and energy efficiency.
+* `-github` If you want to develop a generative AI application, you can use GitHub Models to find and experiment with AI models for free.
 * `-mistral` Mistral AI is a French company selling artificial intelligence products.
 * `-claude` Anthropic is an AI safety and research company that's working to build reliable, interpretable, and steerable AI systems.
-* `-c.ai` Character.ai is an American neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.
+* `-cai` Character.ai is an American neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.

 ## Games 🎲
 * `-aki (optional: category = [people/animals/objects] [language])` Play a guessing game of [Akinator](https://akinator.com).